comsysto/github-pages-basic-auth-proxy/README.md

 ### 2.1 Prerequisites

-  * You will need nginx and python 3.
+  * You will need nginx, python 3 and git.
+    * on Ubuntu: `apt-get install git nginx python3-setuptools`
   * optional a ssl certificate

 ### 2.2 nginx setup